Ackee and saltfish

-Ackee and saltfish is the Jamaican national dish prepared with sautéed ackee and salted codfish.
+Ackee and saltfish is the Jamaican national dish prepared with sauteed ackee and salted codfish.

 Background

 The ackee fruit (Blighia sapida) is the national fruit of Jamaica.
 It was brought to the Caribbean from Ghana before 1725 as 'Ackee' or 'Aki', another name for the Akan people, Akyem.
 The fruit's scientific name honours Captain William Bligh who took the fruit from Jamaica to the Royal Botanic Gardens in Kew, England in 1793 and introduced it to science.
 Because parts of the fruit are toxic, such as the arils prior to the opening of the husk at the ripening stage, there are shipping restrictions when being imported to countries such as the United States.
 Salted codfish, on the other hand, was introduced to Jamaica for enslaved people as a long-lasting and inexpensive protein source.
-In west Africa, ackee is mainly used as medicine or an ingredient for soap and is not consumed as food.
+In West Africa, ackee is mainly used as medicine or an ingredient for soap and is not consumed as food.
+In other parts of West Africa like the Katiola, Sinématiali, and Khorogho regions of northern Côte d'Ivoire, ackee is consumed as food, typically as a dried paste, and in the Toussiana and Peni divisions in Burkina Faso.

 Preparation

 To prepare the dish, salt cod is sautéed with boiled ackee, onions, Scotch bonnet peppers, tomatoes, then seasoned with spices like pepper and paprika.
 It can be garnished with bacon and tomatoes, and is usually served as breakfast alongside breadfruit, hard dough bread, dumplings, or boiled green bananas.

 Ackee and saltfish can also be eaten with rice and peas or plain white rice.
-When seasonings (onion, escallion, thyme, garlic) and saltfish are combined with plain rice it is often called "seasoned rice", which can be a one-pot meal including ackee.
+When seasonings (onion, scallion, thyme, garlic) and saltfish are combined with plain rice it is often called "seasoned rice", which can be a one-pot meal including ackee.